 The dissertation concept is a brief preliminary statement of the dissertation topic formulated with the advice of either the MATX Director or the prospective dissertation director.
 It serves primarily to help the student begin formulation of the topic and develop a pitch to recruit members of the committee.
 It should be prepared at the beginning of the second year, with the goal of having a committee in place during the spring semester of the second year.
 The concept may not exceed two pages in length (double-spaced), but it may be as short as a single paragraph.
 It is work in progress, not a final document, and it should not go through multiple drafts.

 The dissertation committee consists of the dissertation director and three or four additional members whose scholarly knowledge and interests are relevant to the project.
 All must be members of VCU’s graduate faculty, and the director must hold a PhD.
-The committee must have at least one member from each of the sponsoring units (School of the Arts, School of Mass Communications and Department of English).
+The committee must have at least one member from each of the sponsoring units (School of the Arts, Robertson School of Media and Culture, and the Department of English).
 Appropriate faculty from outside VCU may serve on committees (but not as director) with the approval of the MATX Director, the prospective dissertation director and the graduate dean.

 In consultation with the dissertation director and the MATX Director, the student identifies and recruits relevant faculty for the committee.
 It is the student’s responsibility to assemble the committee; committees will not be appointed by the program.
 The process of identifying potential committee members should begin during the first year.
 Once the student and the director have secured written commitments from committee members, the dissertation director sends a list to the MATX Director for approval.